esander1789/esander1789.github.io/_pages/about.md

 - Phase field models in materials science
 - 3D printing of mathematical objects

-I have an upcoming paper on 3D Printing Invariant Manifolds in the AMS Notices, to appear early 2026.
+Patrick R. Bishop, Summer Chenoweth, Emmanuel Fleurantin, Alonso Ogueda-Oliva, Julia Seay, and I have an upcoming paper on 3D Printing Invariant Manifolds in the AMS Notices, to appear early 2026.

 For more details, see my [Publications](https://esander1789.github.io/publications/)